-We performed weighted least-squares fits to the available astrometric observations of \trei{}, adopting a linearized formulation around a reference fitting epoch.
-For reference, the full astrometric data set spans the interval from \firstepoch{} to \lastepoch{}, for a total of \epochtotal{} reported epochs.
-Solar conjunction occurred in October 2025, resulting in a gap in ground-based observations of approximately $20$ days, just before the passage through perihelion on October 29.
+The full astrometric data set used to constrain the orbit of \trei{} spans the interval from \firstepoch{} to \lastepoch{}, for a total of \epochtotal{} reported observations.
+Solar conjunction occurred during October 2025, resulting in a gap in ground-based observations of approximately $20$ days, just before the passage through perihelion on 2025 October 29.

-The fitting epoch, \fitepoch{}, was selected near the midpoint of the observational arc and in proximity to perihelion so as to enhance the sensitivity of the fit to the determination of the NGA parameters, which are the primary quantities of interest in this work.

-The observations were weighted and corrected for bias according to the \citet{Veres_ea:2017} and \citet{Eggl_ea:2020} prescriptions, respectively.
+All orbital solutions discussed below are referenced to the epoch \fitepoch{}.
+Observations acquired between \fitepoch{} and \lastepoch{} are excluded from the fits and reserved as an independent validation dataset.
+The fitted and validation samples thus comprise $7950$ and $389$ observations, respectively.
+Observational uncertainties were assigned as described in Section \ref{downweighting} and corrected for catalog bias according to the \citet{Eggl_ea:2020} prescription.
 The automated outlier rejection procedure described by \citet{Carpino_ea:2003}, implemented in the \texttt{orbit\_finder} pipeline, was applied iteratively during the fitting process.

-In this section we discuss seven different orbital solutions: a purely gravitational model (gr0); a symmetric non-gravitational model fitted to the full dataset (ng1); the same symmetric model fitted separately to pre-perihelion observations, with $A_3$ either estimated (ng1a) or fixed to zero (ng1b), and to post-perihelion observations, again with $A_3$ either estimated (ng1c) or fixed to zero (ng1d); and an asymmetric non-gravitational model, in which the outgassing profile peaks at a time offset from perihelion (ng2).
-The key figures of these fits are summarized in Table~\ref{tab:orbfits}.
+In this section we discuss five different orbital solutions: a purely gravitational model (gr0); a symmetric non-gravitational model fitted to the full dataset (ng1); the same symmetric model fitted separately to pre-perihelion observations (ng1-pre), and to post-perihelion observations (ng1-pst); and an asymmetric non-gravitational model, in which the outgassing profile peaks at a time offset from perihelion (ng2).
+The naming convention of these solutions is summarized in Table~\ref{tab:names}.
+Goodness-of-fit statistics and, where applicable, NGA parameters for these solutions are listed in Table~\ref{tab:orbfits}.
+Solutions gr0, ng1, and ng2 are further compared in terms of their post-fit residuals in Figure~\ref{fig:residuals}, while Table~\ref{tab:elts} reports their osculating heliocentric ecliptic elements and NGA parameters.
+The vertical axis limits of the panels in Figure~\ref{fig:residuals} were chosen to emphasize the detailed structure and trends in the residual distributions, at the expense of truncating the most extreme outliers.
+To provide a more complete view of the residuals, a version of Figure~\ref{fig:residuals} with expanded vertical limits, but otherwise identical, is included in Appendix~\ref{addfig}.